Bolling Breaks Silence To Discount Son’s Suicide: Eric Chase Bolling Death Showed ‘No Signs Of Self Harm’

 — Yashar Ali ???? (@yashar) August 9, 2017

-Fingers are pointed at Yashar Ali today on the social media sites, much like in the tweets below.
+Fingers are pointed at Yashar Ali today on social media sites, much like in the tweets below.

 How much of this tragedy was brought on by Yashar Ali hit piece?RIP Eric Chase: Eric Bolling Son Dies https://t.co/9s0KSBaoOg via @mediaite